 Earn miles by shopping and dining

 If you're like most people, you probably shop and eat regularly, so why not earn miles while you do?
 Here are two ways to earn AA miles by shopping and dining:

 - American Airlines online mall — The American Airlines AAdvantage eShopping℠ mall allows you to shop over 950 retailers online through the American Airlines portal.
 You can earn from one to five miles or more per $1 you spend in the American Airlines online mall.
 American will regularly offer extra miles at certain stores, and these offers change regularly.
 Recent examples include 5 miles per $1 spent at Sephora and 4 miles per $1 spent at Bloomingdale's.
 The mall also offers special discounts and savings that change regularly, such as 25% off at certain retailers or a $250 coupon for a new computer.

 - American Airlines dining program — The AAdvantage dining program allows you to search for participating restaurants and earn miles while you eat.
-A current offer will give you 1,000 bonus miles for spending $25 in the first 30 days after you join.
+An offer example would be 1,000 bonus miles for spending $25 in the first 30 days after you join.
 To participate, you have to join and link a credit or debit card and then use that card to pay your bill at the participating restaurants.